 Using positive reinforcement with a personalised approach to the specific behavioural needs of particular students

-Recording behaviour incidents on Classcharts and, when necessary, additionally on Safeguarding
+Recording behaviour incidents on Classcharts (Arbor) and, when necessary, additionally on Safeguarding (Edukey).

 The senior leadership team will support staff in responding to behaviour incidents.